MonashDataFluency/Power_BI/docs/04-exporting.md

 <img src="figures/ch05/publish3.png" width="100%" style="display: block; margin: auto;" />

 Congratulations!
 Your report has been published to your workspace on PoweBI.
-To access it, click on **“Open “<YOUR_FILENAME.pbix>”** in Power BI”.
+To access it, click on **“Open <YOUR_FILENAME.pbix>”** in Power BI.

 <img src="figures/ch05/open_in_server.png" width="100%" style="display: block; margin: auto;" />